 At Drakka Viking Shields, we strive to create the most realistic Viking artifacts, in line with our Norse roots and heritage.
 There are no unique museums dedicated to Viking art in the world but you can find unique artifacts in the museum of Oslo, Stockholm as well as multiple places in Denmark and Iceland.

 What are some of the most famous Viking art?

 Historians classify Viking art into six unique styles but the Oseberg Style is probably the most traditional and popular one.
-It is named the burial site discovered at Oseberg, near the city of Tønsberg, Norway in 1904 and is known for its complex and sophisticated animal wood carving.
+This artifact, renowned for its intricately designed animal wood carving, is named after the burial site discovered in Oseberg near the city of Tønsberg, Norway in 1904.